Secondary school league tables explained

 The short answer is that it is considered fairer to see a pupil's best achievement across a broad spectrum of subjects.

-Teachers and head teachers had complained that the five good GCSEs measure, used until the academic year 2014-15, was way too narrow.
+Teachers and head teachers had complained that the "five good GCSEs" measure, used until the academic year 2014-15, was way too narrow.

-They also argued that the English Baccalaureate measure was too prescriptive and relevant only for the more academic students.
+They also argued that the English Baccalaureate measure was too prescriptive, and relevant only for the more academic students.

 So the aim of Progress 8 and Attainment 8 is to give a broader picture of how schools are bringing their pupils on.

-What is now considered a pass?
+With the new 9-1 grading system, what is now considered a pass?

 Individual pupils pass a GCSE if they get a grade 4 or above.